 Medical Amnesty Program

-If a student is under the influence of alcohol, drugs or other substances to the point where s/he is unable to be awakened, letting that person "sleep it off" is not a reasonable alternative to getting him/her immediate medical help.
-Students may be hesitant to seek help in such emergencies because of fear of potential conduct and disciplinary consequences for themselves, the person in need of medical attention, or the organization hosting the event where the situation occurs.
+If a student is under the influence of alcohol, drugs or other substances to the point where they are unable to be awakened, letting the person "sleep it off" is not a reasonable alternative to getting them immediate medical help.
+Students may be hesitant to seek help in such emergencies because of fear of potential conduct and disciplinary consequences for themselves, the person in need of medical attention, and/or the organization hosting the event where the situation occurs.

 If medical attention is required, students should immediately contact professional medical personnel (9-1-1).
-A student who seeks emergency assistance on behalf of him- or her- self, another student, or a friend experiencing an alcohol and/or other drug related emergency, along with the individual in distress, will not be subject to disciplinary action under the UNF Student Conduct Code, as explained below.
+A student who seeks emergency assistance on their behalf, and/or another student or friend, who may be experiencing an alcohol and/or other drug related emergency, they and the individual in distress, will not be subject to disciplinary action under the UNF Student Conduct Code, as explained below.
 Students may be asked to participate in an educational meeting.